Adger, Alabama: Geography

 Its location is about 5.0 mi northwest and about 6.5 mi from Interstates 20/59 which merge in Northeast Jefferson County and run through Jefferson County into Tuscaloosa County and northward into Walker County.
 It is the former location of Oak Grove High School on Lock 17 Road.
 An F5 tornado destroyed it on April 8, 1998.

 City-Data.com reports the area to be 131 sqmi with a population density of 23 per square mile.
 The zip code is 35006.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Adger has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Government

 The governmental body which oversees Adger is the Jefferson County Commission.

 There is a Courthouse (Annex) located in downtown Bessemer with a Probate Office and courtrooms.
 The main courthouse and most of the county services and offices are located in downtown Birmingham, which is approximately 26 mi to the North East.

-Adger lies within the boundaries of the "Bessemer Cut-off Area" and law enforcement is managed by the Jefferson County Sheriff's Department, under the command of County Sheriff Mark Pettway.
+Adger lies within the boundaries of the "Bessemer Cut-off Area" and law enforcement is managed by the Jefferson County Sheriff's Department.